My favourite high-strength retinal is 25% off for Black Friday

 It’s my favourite skincare active

-When you hit your late twenties and your collagen production begins its decline, it’s time to bring out the big guns: retinol, retinal and retinoic acid.
-For those of us that live and breathe beauty, when you think of a retinal, you also think of Medik8.
-With Black Friday just a week away, right now you can save 25 per cent right across the brand's offering when you sign up as member, including the much-loved crystal retinal serum.
+Once you hit your late twenties and your collagen production begins its decline, it’s time to bring out the big guns: retinol, retinal and retinoic acid.
+For those of us who live and breathe beauty, one name springs to mind the moment “retinal” is mentioned – Medik8.

+With Black Friday a day away, the brand has kicked off its sale early, offering 25 per cent off sitewise, plus a free gift when you spend more than £120 or up to five free gifts worth £110, when you spend more than £150.
+These Black Friday savings include the much-loved crystal retinal serum and more.

-Specifically, the brand’s crystal retinal serum uses fast acting retinaldehyde (which is stronger than retinol), which can help to minimise fine lines and boost firmness in a matter of weeks.
+Specifically, the brand’s crystal retinal serum uses fast-acting retinaldehyde (which is stronger than retinol), which can help to minimise fine lines and boost firmness in a matter of weeks.
 It went down a treat with our expert tester Lucy Partington and, with 25 per cent off for Black Friday, you can reap the benefits, too.
-Scroll on for all the important details, including how to access this member-exclusive offer.

 Follow live: Latest offers and news in our Black Friday 2025 liveblog